Amsteltram

+The Amsteltram was later extended south of Westwijk to the municipality of Uithoorn with the extension opening 21 July 2024.
+A trip from Uithoorn Centrum to Amsterdam Zuid station takes about 30 minutes.

-The Amsteltram project website presents the route as two sections.
-The northern section, between Amsterdam Zuid station and Westwijk in Amstelveen, retains the Amstelveenlijn name, the suffix lijn meaning line.
-The section south of Westwijk to Uithoorn, phase 2 of the project, is called the Uithoornlijn.
+The Amsteltram project was built in two phases.
+Phase 1, the northern section between Amsterdam Zuid station and Westwijk in Amstelveen, retained the Amstelveenlijn name, the suffix lijn meaning line.
+The section south of Westwijk to Uithoorn, phase 2 of the project, was called the Uithoornlijn.
 News releases sometimes refer to tram line 25 as the Amstelveenlijn, given that it almost completely follows the former metro line 51 route south of Station Zuid through Amstelveen.
 Out of five names proposed for the line, Amsteltram received a plurality of votes from a group of almost 2,500 local residents.
 Later, the line received its line number.
 IJtram (line 26) is another Amsterdam tram line with both a name as well as a number.

 Infrastructure

 The northern end of line 25 starts from a turnback track along Strawinskylaan near Beethovenstraat, and proceeds west in a centre reservation to the Station Zuid tram stop opposite Amsterdam Zuid station.
 After leaving Station Zuid, the line runs south along Parnassusweg, Buitenveldertselaan and Beneluxbaan (effectively the same north-south street with changes in name) in a centre reservation until Gondel, a street south of the Sportlaan tram stop.
 The centre reservation keeps the tram line free of road traffic except for level crossings at major street intersections.
 Tram lines 5 and 25 both serve the tram stops between Station Zuid and Oranjebaan tram stop.
 South of Oranjebaan, there is a track junction where tram line 5 branches off to terminate at Stadshart.
 Three line 25 stations (Kronenburg, Zonnestein and Sportlaan) are located below street level in an underpass, thus eliminating the need for a grade crossing at a major cross-street.
 (Line 5 also services the Kronenburg and Zonnestein stops.)
 South of Gondel, the line runs off-street to the end of line at the Westwijk tram stop, with level crossings at streets crossing the tracks.
-South of the Westwijk terminal stop, the tram line continues a short distance further south to the Legmeerpolder tram storage facility.
+The Legmeerpolder tram storage facility lies a short distance south of the Westwijk stop.
+The line crosses Legmeerpolder and follows a former railway right-of-way to terminate at Uithoorn Centrum.